 Made up of the whitewashed Benalmadena Pueblo, the vibrant coastal resort of Benalmadena-Costa and the thriving town of Arroyo de la Miel, Benalmadena offers visitors a host of amazing things to do, including great beaches, lively nightlife, a Sea Life Centre and an award-winning marina.

-The oldest area is the Andalucian white village of Benalmadena Pueblo that is 3km inland of the coast.
-Located 200m above sea level, traditional whitewashed houses and narrow streets lead off from a central square called Plaza de Espana.
-A beautiful Spanish church and its courtyards lie at one end of the village and provide shady areas to sit and relax and marvel at the stunning views of the Mediterranean.
+The oldest area is the Andalucian white village of Benalmadena Pueblo, which is 3km inland from the coast.
+Located 200m above sea level, traditional whitewashed houses and narrow streets lead off from a central square called Plaza de España.
+A beautiful Spanish church and its courtyards lie at one end of the village and provide shady areas to sit, relax and marvel at the stunning views to the Mediterranean.

 Benalmadena Pueblo is also home to an archaeological museum that displays artefacts that date back from the Bronze Age, a butterfly park that has hundreds of different species on show and the largest Buddhist Stupa in western Europe standing 33m tall.
 A stupa is a monument which represents peace, prosperity and harmony, as well as being a place for meditation.
-The stupa in Benalmadena is set in a stunning location and offers the most amazing views of the Costa del Sol coastline, sometimes on clear days; you are treated to Gibraltar, the Pillars of Hercules and the North African coastline of Morocco revealing themselves in all their glory.
-Visit at sunset, you will not be disappointed.
+The stupa in Benalmadena is set in a stunning location and offers the most amazing views of the Costa del Sol coastline, Gibraltar and Morocco (on clear days).

 Arroyo de la Miel